chelsieee/achiveMyDay/README.md

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1: implement JWT token to verify the authenticity
+* Awesome feature 1: implement JWT to verify the authenticity
 * Awesome feature 2: incorporate rich text editor to optimise the user experience
 * Awesome feature 3: responsive website with images refreshed automatically